-The Company has licensed intellectual property from various third parties as described below after giving effect to the Share Consolidation:
+The Company has licensed intellectual property from various third parties as described below:

-In December 2012, the Company entered into an agreement (the "Vendors Agreement") between the Company and Dr. Richard Johnson and Dr. Takahiko Nakagawa (the "Vendors") to license, and subject to certain conditions thereunder, to purchase, certain intellectual property relating to the use of all uric acid lowering agents to improve the treatment of metabolic syndrome.
+In December 2012, the Company entered into an agreement (the 'Vendors Agreement') between the Company and Dr. Richard Johnson and Dr. Takahiko Nakagawa (the 'Vendors'') to license, and subject to certain conditions thereunder, to purchase, certain intellectual property relating to the use of all uric acid lowering agents to improve the treatment of metabolic syndrome.
 Under the Vendors Agreement, the Company issued 102,215 common shares.

-a) The Company also had the option to pay the Vendors an additional US\$75,000 to purchase the patents which was set up as a provision in the year ended December 31, 2018.
-(Note 9)
+The Company also had the option to pay the Vendors an additional US\$75,000 to purchase the patents which was set up as a provision in the year ended December 31, 2018.
 During the year ended December 31, 2020, the Company determined that it was no longer feasible to complete the purchase and as such, indicators of impairment existed leading to a test of recoverable amount of the license, which resulted in an impairment loss of \$64,562.
 As this valuation technique requires management's judgement and estimates of the recoverable amount, it is classified within level 3 of the fair value hierarchy.